 HHPA 439 Peer Instruction - Advanced study opportunity for outstanding students to assist faculty members in the classroom or laboratory.
 Focus on course content and pedagogy.
-May not be repeated for credit.
+May be repeated for up to 5 credits.
 Prerequisites: application and consent of instructor.
 1-3 credits.
 (S/U) (EL)